Shac0x/Maximun-koreader/README.md

 ---

 ## Features
-- **Grid View**: Divides the screen into four quadrants for easy navigation.
+- **Grid View**: Divides the screen into four quadrants (2x2) for easy navigation.
-- 🔍 **Zoom Functionality**: Use a two-finger tap on any quadrant to zoom it to fullscreen.
+- **Zoom Functionality**: Two-finger tap on any quadrant to zoom it to fullscreen.
+- **Auto-rotate**: Automatically rotates landscape pages to landscape orientation.
+- **Rotation Direction**: Choose between clockwise (90°) or counter-clockwise (270°) rotation.
+- **Persistent Settings**: Hold any option to save it as default.
-- **Toggle Grid Mode**: Enable or disable the grid mode as needed.
+- **Toggle Modes**: Enable or disable grid mode and auto-rotate independently.
-- **Supported Formats**: Works seamlessly with CBZ, CBR and PDF files.
+- **Supported Formats**: Works with CBZ, CBR and PDF files.

 ---

 ## How to Use

-1. **Enable the Plugin**: The plugin is automatically registered in the KOReader main menu.
+### Grid Mode
-2. **Activate Grid Mode**: Open a CBZ, CBR or PDF file and enable grid mode from the menu.
+1. Open a CBZ, CBR or PDF file.
+2. Enable grid mode from the menu (Maximum > Enable Grid Mode).
-3. **Zoom In/Out**: Perform a two-finger tap on any quadrant to zoom in.
-Tap again to return to the grid view.
+3. Two-finger tap on any quadrant to zoom in.
-4. **Disable Grid Mode**: Use the menu option to turn off grid mode.
+4. Single tap or two-finger tap again to return to normal view.

+### Auto-rotate
+1. Enable auto-rotate from the menu (Maximum > Auto-rotate landscape pages).
+2. Choose rotation direction (Maximum > Rotation direction).
+3. Landscape pages will automatically rotate when navigating.

+### Save Defaults
+- Hold any option to save it as the default setting.

 ---